Professor Bryan Cheyette

 Areas of Interest

-Professor Cheyette has teaching and research interests in late-nineteenth and twentieth century English literature, modernism and politics, new literatures in English, postcolonial literature, British-Jewish literature, theories of "race" and modernity, and Holocaust literature.
+Professor Cheyette has teaching and research interests in late-nineteenth, twentieth and twenty-first century literature, modernism and politics, fiction and ethnicity, postcolonial literature and theory, British-Jewish literature, theories of "race" and modernity, and Holocaust testimony.
 Before joining the University of Reading in 2005, he was Chair in Twentieth Century Literature, University of Southampton (1999-2005) and Reader in English & Judaic Studies at Queen Mary College, University of London (1992-1999).

 Professor Cheyette has supervised PhD dissertations on topics including Modernist Literature; Caribbean Literature; Holocaust Literature and Film; Nineteenth Century British-Jewish Women's Writing; Twentieth-Century British-Jewish poetry and drama; Post-war American Poetry and Trauma.
 He welcomes PhD applicants on all aspects of nineteenth-, twentieth- and twenty-first century literature.